Simple Living: Building Intentional Habits

 Start small and build slowly.

 Changing habits and leaning into new routines and rhythms does not happen overnight.
-This is the space and time to extend extra grace to yourself and to take small bites versus huge mouthfuls.
+This is the space and time to extend extra grace to yourself and take small bites versus huge mouthfuls.

 reflect and check.

 This is where I am right now.
-For me, it’s been important to pause, reflect, and check myself; taking time to reflect and mentally go through my day and assessing the things I do without thinking.
+For me, it’s been important to pause, reflect, and check myself; taking time to reflect and mentally go through my day assessing the things I do without thinking.
 This helps me gauge whether it’s something that’s sustaining what I’m pursuing or taking away from it.

 Easily, a habit I have that does not lend to my pursuit of simple and slow living is the mindless Instagram scroll.
-I can easily spend 10 – 30 minutes just mindlessly scrolling through my Instagram feed, watching IG Stories, looking up celebrities and stalking their feeds (because we all do it---don’t fake).
-Every time I do it, mid-way I stop and think “well there goes 20 minutes I’ll never get back”.
+I can easily spend 10 – 30 minutes just scrolling through my Instagram feed, watching IG Stories, looking up celebrities and stalking their feeds (because we all do it---don’t fake).
+Every time I do it, mid-way I stop and think, “well there goes 20 minutes I’ll never get back”.